 Here's the complete workflow:

-Total time: about half an hour to get from zero to applied.
+Total time: about half an hour to get from zero to a curated pipeline with your first application sent.
 After that, maybe 5 minutes a week to stay on top of everything.

 On a traditional job board, the initial setup takes hours, and weekly maintenance takes 30 to 60 minutes of browsing, filtering, and clicking.
 The agent compresses all of that into conversation.
 It's not magic.
-It's just a better interface for the same work.
+It's just a better interface for the same work, with you still doing the apply click on the company site for most roles.

 Frequently Asked Questions